btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ```

 * Replace: `43782` with your bitcoin node's configured RPC port
-* Replace: `rpc-username` with your bitcoin node's configured RCP username
+* Replace: `rpc-username` with your bitcoin node's configured RPC username
-* Replace: `rpc-password` with your bitcoin node's configured RCP password
+* Replace: `rpc-password` with your bitcoin node's configured RPC password
 * Replace: `39388` with your bitcoin node's configured p2p port
 * Replace `localBitcoinfolder` with the path to your bitcoin data folder